 Applications are processed on a year round basis.
 Students can be admitted for either semester (Fall or Spring).
 Please visit the Graduate School for application submission deadlines.

-The primary focus consists of at least 32 semester hours of resident graduate coursework.
-This includes
+The curriculum consists of at least 32 credit hours of resident graduate coursework.
+This includes the following three items:

-- at least 12 hours of core CSCI graduate level coursework (see core curriculum below),
+- at least 12 credit hours of Core CSCI graduate coursework at the 6000-level (see “Core Curriculum” below);

 At least one course from each of the following three groups must be taken: